TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - fix decrease opacity math

     - several simple "color presets" could let us avoid the need to tweak a million color controls
+        - json wise we'd like to have just color_preset: CYAN/ORANGE/GREEN etc
+            - and only writeout the customized color fields
+            - however this will complicate our default setup flow as defaults will now depend on values
+            - but is there any other way?
+            - we'd like to let people just specify the color
+            - what if they just override the color settings?

     - We will reuse portals as force fields
         - The logic would be nearly identical so there's no point introducing another entity/node type
         - Force field will even be a useful effect for the portal as well